elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 	2165258|f|0|0|1226209952|1237442400|0|1226209952|777|0|11310

 To recover a file you can run *icat*.
-For example let&#8217;s say I wanted to recover &#8216; dcim/Camera/1229791492195.jpg&#8217; from the above output.
-We know the inode number of that file is &#8217;2173480&#8242;.
+For example let's say I wanted to recover ' dcim/Camera/1229791492195.jpg' from the above output.
+We know the inode number of that file is '2173480'.
 To recover that file, I would run the following:

 	$ /usr/local/sleuthkit/bin/icat -r sd.img 2173480 > 1229791492195.jpg